 Thursday September 12, 2019

-On September 12, the Design Matters lecture series features landscape architecture Professors Chip Sullivan (UC Berkeley) and Elizabeth Boults (UC Davis) who will speak on (a history of) re-imagining landscapes as places including urban streets and leftover spaces.
+Landscape architecture Professors Chip Sullivan (UC Berkeley) and Elizabeth Boults (UC Davis) lecture on (a history of) re-imagining landscapes as places including urban streets and leftover spaces.

 Kate Thompson, Vice-President, Development, Calgary Municipal Land Corporation